qballer/rss-reader/docs/prototyping.md

   topLevelRender(store.getSideBarList(), '#side-bar', store.emitter) // render side-bar.
 }
 ```

+The gist of things is that everything communicates via events and that way every component in the app is independent.
+For the rest of the app view the repo.

 Project Structure - taking modularity to heart.
 -----------------------------
 1. `index.html` - as the main layout of the project.